Home > Tech Articles > Ebony Fingerboards

 That's BS to the tenth power!!!
 He's not necessarily lying, he's just ignorant.
 Ok, enough bashing of ignorant salespeople and on with the show.

 If you use an automated fret installation system that rams the frets down into the fingerboard there is a very good chance you will split the ebony.
-I n fact I have seen it done at the old PBC Guitar shop in Pennsylvania when they were Ghost building all of the Ibanez USA guitars back in the mid 90's.
+In fact I have seen it done at the old PBC Guitar shop in Pennsylvania when they were Ghost building all of the Ibanez USA guitars back in the mid 90's.

-Consequently, I don't think that PRS will be doing any Ebony fretboards now or in the future.
+Consequently, I don't think that PRS will be doing any ebony fretboards now or in the future.
 They are concentrating more on automation than on hand building.

 When I took the tour of the Jackson factory, I saw a custom made machine for pressing the frets in, but they were hand installing each one when I was there.
 They have semi automated it and therefore they have achieved an intelligent balance between hand made and robotic made.
 Instead of ramming the frets in like most systems I have seen, They were chattering them in.
 They actually vibrated the frets until they sank slowly into the wood.